scalamolecule/molecule-web/content/code/relationships.md

 A traditional way of modelling this is to make a relationship from Person to Site.cat, from this to Site.cat, from that to Site.cat etc. Not optimal.
 Having an external join table is not optimal either.

-Instead we can simply create an _association_ by simply letting a Datom with a `Site.cat` attribute have a John id!:
+Instead we can simply create an _association_ by letting a Datom with a `Site.cat` attribute have a John id!:

 {{< bootstrap-table "table table-bordered" >}}
 Entity id | Attribue       | Value